Lix3nn53/GuardiansOfAdelia/README.md

   * Subclass of minigames
   * Join dungeons with up to 4 players
   * Kill dungeon boss before timeout to gain a prize chest
-* Jobs
+* Crafting
-  * There are 4 type of jobs.
-Weaponsmith, armorsmith, alchemist, jeweller
-  * Weaponsmith crafts ranged & melee weapons.
-Armorsmith crafts heavy & light armor.
-Alchemist crafts potions & foods(buff).
-Jeweller crafts jewels & enchanting stones.
-  * There are 4 type of gathering tools.
-Axe, hoe, pickaxe, fishing rod.
-Tools lose durability when you gather ingredients with them.
+  * There are 8 type of crafting.
-  * There are 6 types of gathering.
-Woodcutting, harvesting_flower, fishing, mining_ore, mining_jewelry, hunting
-  * You can open crafting gui by right clicking certain blocks like anvil, grindstone etc
+  * Each crafting type has an unique block that open crafting gui when you right click like anvil, grindstone etc
   * On crafting gui, select the level of items you want to create, then craft by clicking on items at cost of ingredients
   * You can gain job experience by crafting and unlock higher level crafts
 * Pets
-  * Buy eggs from pet-merchants and equip to spawn your pet.
+  * Equip an egg to spawn pet.
 When spawned your pet will follow you
   * There are 2 types of pets.
 Companions and mounts
   * Companions have health and meleeDamage attributes.
 They attack your enemies to protect you
   * Mounts have health, speed and jump attributes.
 You can mount and ride them to travel faster